digital-science/dimensions-api-lab/README.md

 Digital Science's Dimensions is a dynamic, easy to use, linked-research data platform that re-imagines the way research can be discovered, accessed and analyzed.
 Within Dimensions, users can explore the connections between grants, publications, clinical trials, patents and policy documents.

 For more information, see https://www.dimensions.ai/

+For a detailed breakdown of the Dimensions API language, see the [API documentation](https://docs.dimensions.ai/dsl)

 ### What are Jupyter Notebooks?